hobywan/trinity/README.md

 target_link_libraries(target PUBLIC trinity)            # replace 'target' with your library/binary
 ```
 And then include `trinity.h` in your application.
-Please take a look at the example folder for basic usage.
+Please take a look at the [examples](examples/) folder for basic usage.

 ###### Use the tool
 The list of command arguments is given by the `-h` option.